JK-Rolling/DuinoCoinI2C_RPI/README.md

 # ATtiny85 - Slave

 Use `DuinoCoin_ATTiny_Slave` for ATtiny.
 LLC is required if worker and host is operating at different voltage.
-4k7 pullup resistors for `SDA/SCL` pins are strongly recommended.
+4k7 pullup resistors for `SDA/SCL` pins are strongly recommended if host do not have it built-in.
 The TWI/I2C/IIC seems to work well with SCL 100KHz `WIRE_CLOCK 100000`.
 Default compiled sketch size for ATtiny85 is 5118 bytes for program storage space and 351 bytes for dynamic memory.
-Estimated hashrate 267H/s
+Estimated hashrate 267H/s for ATTiny85-20PU running at 3.3V or 5V

 add `http://drazzy.com/package_drazzy.com_index.json` to `Additional Board Manager URLs` in Arduino IDE, then go to board manager and search for `attiny` and install ATTinyCore from Spence Konde